A few words on my approach, superpowers, and genesis as a freelance copywriter in San Diego.

 Along the way, I’ve put in the hours for a number of in-house copywriting and content marketing roles.
 My work for these companies includes hundreds of website copywriting assignments, case studies, ebooks, white papers, and blog posts.
 View my LinkedIn profile for a look at my full resume, professional recommendations, and content.

-My Quest for Interstellar Glory
+A Quest for Interstellar Glory (Kinda)

 Writers are so full of shit, sometimes.
 We slap our writing degrees onto About pages under braggy headers like “writing chops” and “behold my fancy education from ten years ago,” mash in some keyword phrases for SEO, but balk when the time comes to write something interesting about ourselves.
 Guilty!
 At the risk of burying the lede, here’s the exact internet moment where my full-time freelance writing career officially began.